 Welcome to the SBAC Lawyer's Corner.
 This is a place to reference frequently discussed legal topics and queries, interact with our attorney partners, and ask relevant questions.
-Please check out these pieces that a provided by Freeborn & Peters LLP and Saul Ewing Arnstein & Lehr LLP.
+Please check out these pieces that a provided by Freeborn & Peters LLP, Lexitas, and Saul Ewing Arnstein & Lehr LLP.

 MEET THE LAWYERS